 There was a change in musical tastes from the mid-late 1930s on, towards jazz, big band and other more complex musical styles; music that didn't suit the diminutive ukulele as well.
 Songs tended to heavier, denser arrangements, not the simple ditties that were popular the 20s.
 The popular stars of the 20s and 30s were aging, soon replaced by a new generation of dynamic performers and a new group of inspired instrumentalists and arrangers like Glenn Miller and Django Reinhart.

-Ukulele arrangements continued to be printed on popular music until at least as late as 1961.
+Ukulele arrangements continued to be printed on popular music until at least as late as 1961 (as far as I've discovered).
 The brief post-WWII resurgence of the uke's popularity saw more uke chords in song sheets in the late 1940s and early 1950s, but overall they became less and less common after 1936.
 Song sheets also became less ornate after WWII, often reverting to one or two-colour covers with simple designs and focused on photographs of the performers rather than elaborate art.
 The brilliance and beauty of the covers seen in the 1920s gave way to more utilitarian designs and basic portrait photos.

 As tastes changed, a lot of those song sheets got relegated to piano benches, attics and basements.
 The music was mostly forgotten, the stars just memories.
 Until, that is, the Internet came along, and opened new markets for collectors and players.
 Many are collected solely for their elaborate covers, but others end up with people like me who still try to play that music.
 Today you can listen to thousands of MP3s of old 78s or watch decades-old performances on YouTube, and capture some of that era for yourself.

 Or, if you are a ukulele or tenor guitar player, you can start playing those songs and help keep the music of a bygone era alive.